 6 ⋆☽ To practice empathy and understanding ☾⋆

-Empathy and understanding are not always our brain’s first response…
+Empathy and understanding aren’t always our brain’s first response…

-When we are angered or perceive that we’re a victim of injustice, then we can feel a familiar urge to hop into monkey mode and beat our chests until we feel vindicated.
+When we’re angered or perceive that we’re a victim of injustice, we can feel a familiar urge to hop into monkey mode and beat our chests until we feel vindicated.
 But, in the long run, this does no good for our emotional, mental or spiritual health.

 Empathy is an art and the world needs more artists.
-When we are presented with people who have wronged us, then we are also presented with an opportunity to express ourselves as the kind, loving individuals that we really are.
+When we’re presented with people who have wronged us, we’re also presented with an opportunity to express ourselves as the kind, loving individuals that we really are.
 When we make seeking understanding rather than retribution one of our habitual responses, then we retrain our brain to instinctively look for the best in all people and circumstances.

 7 ⋆☽ To set emotional boundaries ☾⋆

-This reason is really to highlight that by forgiving someone, you are setting good emotional boundaries with yourself.
-You are making a conscious decision not to allow someone else to dictate your mood and emotions, and you’re reclaiming your own mental wellbeing.
-You are choosing to see people in a positive way, rather than allowing someone else to drag you down and cause you to see things differently as a result of their actions.
-You are keeping your emotions under your own control, rather than under the control of others.
+This reason is really to highlight that by forgiving someone, you’re setting good emotional boundaries with yourself.
+You’re making a conscious decision not to allow someone else to dictate your mood and emotions, and you’re reclaiming your own mental wellbeing.
+You’re choosing to see people in a positive way, rather than allowing someone else to drag you down.
+You’re refusing to see things differently as a result of their actions.
+You’re keeping your emotions under your own control, rather than under the control of others.

 8 ⋆☽ To free yourself from regret ☾⋆

-The implications of this reason can be enormous.
-I don’t know about you, but in the context of strained family relationships, I always worry about what will happen when the other person dies and I am left here on Earth.
-What will I think; how will I feel; and will I have any regrets?
+I don’t know about you, but in the context of strained family relationships, I always worry about what will happen when the other person dies.
+What will I think?
+How will I feel?
+And will I have any regrets?

 The best way to avoid these potential regrets is to resolve the issues that you’re worrying about as quickly as your heart will allow.
 Choose to move forward in order to eliminate the risk of years looking back, wondering what you might have done differently.
 You never hear stories of people who have chosen to forgive, but then lived to regret it; yet there are many of people who have held onto grudges, and then regretted the time that they lost.